grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 The Faust compiler automatically allocates buffers for the delay lines.
 At each sample calculation, the delayed signal is written to a specific location (the *write* position) and read from another location (the *read* position), the *distance in samples* between the read and write indexes representing the delay itself.

-There are two possible strategies for implementing delay lines: either the read and write indices move themselves along the delay line, or the read and write indices remain the same and the delay line memory is moved after each sample calculation.
+There are two possible strategies for implementing delay lines: either the read and write indices remain the same and the delay line memory is moved after each sample calculation, or the read and write indices move themselves along the delay line (with two possible *wrapping index* methods).
+These multiple methods allow arbitration between memory consumption and the CPU cost of using the delay line.

 Two compiler options `-mcd <n>` (`-max-copy-delay`) and `-dlt <n>` (`--delay-line-threshold`) allow you to play with both strategies and even combine them.